mfelleisen/7GUI/README.md

 ## A Racket Implementation of [7 GUIs](https://eugenkiss.github.io/7guis/)

+The purpose of this repository is to use the "seven GUI challenge" to illustrate basic GUI programming in Racket and, more importantly, explore program transformations such as the injection of types, macros, or both.

 The top-level of this repository implements the "7 GUIs" task with the bare minimum that it took me to get things running and make them reflect what I was doing.
 (To my surprise, I never had to resort to unit testing.)